Tulane Green Wave: Football

 The Tulane football team, established in 1893, competes in the NCAA Division I Football Bowl Subdivision.
 Green Wave football teams have won 10 conference championships, including three in the SEC and one each in CUSA and The American, and have appeared in 12 postseason bowl games.
-They are coached by Jon Sumrall and play home games in Yulman Stadium.
+They are coached by Will Hall and play home games in Yulman Stadium.

 Men's tennis

 The Tulane Green Wave men's tennis team competes in NCAA Division I tennis and is part of the American Athletic Conference.
 The team won the NCAA tennis team championship in 1959.
 The men's tennis team also won eight singles team non-NCAA recognized national championships and two doubles team non-NCAA recognized national championships.
 It also won an individual indoor singles national championship.

 Women's tennis

 The Tulane Green Wave women's tennis team competes in NCAA Division I tennis and is part of the American Athletic Conference.